natecraddock/zf/README.md

 * minimal config and options
 * sensible defaults

-## Does the name 'zf' mean anything?

-zf could be interpreted as a shortened [fzf](https://github.com/junegunn/fzf) or [fzy](https://github.com/jhawthorn/fzy). zf may also be interpreted as "Zig find" or "Zig fuzzy finder".
-I like to think of it as a more efficient way to type `fzf`, emphasizing the speed and precision of the finding algorithm.

 ## Integrations

 Would you like to use zf in an editor?
 Try one of the following plugins